 If you do this, however, make sure your thermostat isn't in the room with the additional heating, otherwise it will disrupt control of the main heating system.
 If you have a wireless thermostat, move it out of the room you're locally heating.

 If the main method you use to heat your home is a storage heater, the considerations are different.

 A storage heater is designed to predominantly use off-peak electricity, but it's generally assumed that you will need to top this up with some peak-rate electricity usage to provide extra warmth when and where it is required.

 In this case, it may be worth heating a small room separately, but if you do so, remember to close the door of the room to keep the heat in.

 If you have a gas fire

 If your living room has a gas fire, it would only be worth using this rather than your central heating if the room is less than a third of the size of your home.

 While a modern central heating boiler might have an efficiency of 90%, a gas fire might only be around 50% to 60% efficient, and an open flame gas fire as little as 30% efficient or lower.
 This is because a lot of heat is lost up the chimney or flue.

 A gas fire also needs a supply of fresh air in order to provide oxygen for the gas burning process.
-That fresh air is drawn into the room usually through a ventilator or air-brick.
-Unfortunately this ventilation works all the time, and leads to ‘air leakage’ - loss of warmth and warm air, even when you’re not using the fire.
+That fresh air is drawn into the room through a ventilator or air-brick.
+Unfortunately this ventilation works all the time, and can lead to the loss of warmth and warm air, even when you're not using the fire.

 For some homes, flueless or catalyst gas fires are more practical to install, but from an efficiency perspective they still need ventilation - more than with a traditional gas fire - whether the fire is on or not.